enasequence/read_docs/mod_07.rst

 Therefore, if you are performing an update or resubmission, expect to be in contact with us and allow some time for the completion of this process.

 Should you need to reupload files, review our `Data Upload <upload_01.html>`_ guide.
-If you upload a replacement for a previously submitted file, be sure that the new filename is identical to the old.
+If you upload a replacement for a previously submitted file, be sure that the new filename is identical to the old one.

 Updating Genome Assemblies